flancia-coop/doc.anagora.org/social-coop-tech-group.md

                     - fold [[systemd unit]] files in [[sauce]] into [[ansible]]
                     - fold [[tech operations]] wiki into [[general.wiki]]
                     - [[redoak]] did the last mastodon upgrades, we could ask how long of a maintenance window we should call
+                    - Announce maintenance window for upgrades: **Let's shoot for Monday 21 at 18-20 UTC**
                 - [[ian]] with this setup, you can push a branch (pr) that updates the dockerfile; then pull it from the server; then run [[docker compose up]]
                     - database migration extra :)
         - [[mastodon upgrade]]